Merkel cell carcinoma risk factors

 A risk factor is anything that affects your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 Some risk factors, like smoking and too much sun exposure, can be changed.
 Others, like a person’s age or family history, can’t be changed.

 Having a risk factor for Merkel cell carcinoma (MCC), or even several risk factors, does not mean that you will get it.
 Most people with risk factors never get MCC, while others with this disease may have few or no known risk factors.

-There are a few known risk factors for Merkel cell carcinomas (MCCs).
+There are a few known risk factors for Merkel cell carcinoma (MCC).

 Infection with Merkel cell polyomavirus (MCV)

-Evidence of the Merkel cell polyomavirus can be found in the cells of nearly all Merkel cell carcinomas.
+Evidence of the Merkel cell polyomavirus can be found in the cells of most Merkel cell carcinomas.
 MCV is a common virus.
-Most people are infected with MCV at some point (often before the age of 20), but the infection is not known to cause symptoms, and it rarely leads to MCC.
-Because of this, there are no recommended screening tests for MCV infection.
+Most people are infected with MCV at some point (often before the age of 20), but the infection doesn’t cause symptoms, and it rarely leads to MCC.
+Because of this, there are no recommended screening tests or treatments for MCV infection.

 MCV was first discovered in 2008, so there’s still a lot that scientists don’t know about this virus.
 For example, it’s not clear how people are infected with MCV, exactly how it might cause MCC, and if infection with MCV is required before MCC can develop.

 Ultraviolet (UV) light exposure

 Exposure to ultraviolet (UV) rays is thought to be a major risk factor for most skin cancers, including MCC.
 UV rays damage the DNA inside skin cells.
-This can result in skin cancers if this damage affects the DNA of genes that control skin cell growth.
-There are 3 main types of UV rays:
+This can lead to skin cancer if this damage affects the DNA of genes that control skin cell growth.